-Bassist Zach Smith of the band Pinback says his life as a musician is all about doing what you love.
+Bassist Zach Smith of the band Pinback says his life as a musician is all about doing

 “It’s about staying true to yourself and doing what comes naturally,” he said in an interview with The Badger Herald.

 Pinback is Rob Crow on guitar and vocals, Zach Smith on bass, keys and vocals, and Chris Prescott on drums.
 The trio is currently on tour in support of its fifth album and first release in five years, Information Retrieved, and will stop in Madison on Sunday.

 Indie rock is too ambiguous a description for the clean, punctuated sound that is

 Pinback.
 Pinback’s unique sound is authentic in a way that

 breaks from any stereotype.
 Common in many of their songs are hypnotic melodies